 A Few Hundred Pounds Per Month

 Tabletop Wire Stripper: There are several different brands of tabletop strippers you can purchase or you can be handy and make your own.
-Either way, there are affordable machines out there can you can check out.
+Either way, there are affordable machines out there you can check out.
 Also be sure to check in with some other scrappers to see what kind of products they use, as they could have experience with other brands.

 Over A Thousand Pounds Per Month